Suggester/Documentation/articles/translating.md

 You have 5 minutes to translate a string, then 2 minutes to make sure it is correct and confirm it by clicking on the ✅ reaction.
 If you made a typo or want to retranslate it, click on the ❌!

-If you ever make a mistake after the string has been confirmed, don't worry!
-You can easily fix it, using the `>mt` command in `#translator-chat`.

-**Syntax:** `>mt [locale code] [string name] [new translation]`
+?> If you ever make a mistake after the string has been confirmed, don't worry!
+You can easily fix it, using the `>mt` command in `#translator-chat`.\ **Syntax:** `>mt [locale code] [string name] [new translation]`

-As a thank you, every translator will get the "Translator" acknowledgement on the `.verify` command, as well as the ability to choose a custom one once you've translated at least 10% of your language.
+As a thank you, every translator will get the "Translator" acknowledgement on the `.verify` command, as well as the ability to choose a custom one once you've translated a significant part your language.

-If you have any questions, let us know in #translator-chat!

 Thanks for reading and good luck translating!